SalesHUD

 ·7 min read

 Surface-level feedback is easy to get, but not always useful.
-Most beta testers will tell you what they liked or didn't like.
-Pilot users will tell you why they didn't use a feature, what workflow it broke, and what they tried instead.
+Sales teams tell you what they liked or didn't like and why they did not use a feature, what workflow it broke, and what they tried instead.

 • Use SalesHUD on real calls with real prospects (not just kick the tires)